The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Simulation set

-Our simulations do not store actual particle data for (most of) the defined output times\footnote{Except that we have still done this for 10 selected outputs to support other types of analysis that look at time-slices at the level of raw data.
-For the purposes of this paper, these outputs, each weighing 2.8 TB for one of our $4320^3$ runs are not needed.}, i.e.~the information which particles make up a subhalo is not saved on disk in order to eliminate the taxing storage cost this would entail.
-Instead, the code links, already during runtime, the subhalos of a newly created subhalo catalogue with the most recent catalogue that has been determined at a previous time.
-This is done by considering the 20 most bound particles in each subhalo and looking up in which gravitationally bound subhalo they are found in the other halo catalogue, identifying in this way the most likely descendant of a subhalo when one carries out this search in the forward direction.
+Our simulations do not store actual particle data for (most of) the defined snapshot times\footnote{Except that we have still done this for 10 selected snapshots to support other types of analysis that look at time-slices at the level of raw data.
+For the purposes of this paper, these outputs, each weighing 2.8 TB for one of our $4320^3$ runs, are not needed.}, i.e.~the information which particles make up a subhalo is not saved on disk in order to eliminate the taxing storage cost this would entail.
+Instead, the code links, already during runtime, the subhalos of a newly created snapshot catalogue with the most recent catalogue that was determined at a previous time.
+This is done by considering the 20 most bound particles in each subhalo and looking up in which gravitationally bound subhalo they are found in the other snapshot, identifying in this way the most likely descendant of a subhalo when one carries out this search in the forward direction.
 Likewise, the most likely progenitor of a subhalo is determined by carrying out the search in the backwards direction \citep[see][for a detailed description of the procedure]{Springel2021}.
 These links are stored, and subsequently used (once the simulation has finished) to identify the full merger trees of a simulation.
 A schematic sketch of the logical tree structure is sketched in Figure~\ref{fig:sketchtree}.
 Note that while the progenitor and descendant pointers typically simply occur in pairs that are opposite to each other, this is not the case when two or more subhalos merge.
 Then a subhalo may have multiple progenitors pointing to it.
 Only this case was treated in previous versions of our formalism, but our new merger trees can also account for situations where multiple descendants point to the same progenitor subhalo.
 This can happen, for example, during a (grazing) collision of subhalos that come apart again.
+It is a rare occurrence, however, only 0.24 percent of the subhalos in our trees are identified to be a potential progenitor of more than one subhalo.
+Notice that a satellite galaxy that comes out on the other side of a halo, a so-called splashback galaxy \citep{Diemer2021}, does not typically manifest itself through such a feature in our merger trees because usually we can track a splashback galaxy unambiguously attached to its own subhalo.

 Single trees are defined as follows in the merger tree building: Two subhalos are in the same tree if they are linked either by a descendant or by a progenitor pointer.
 They are also guaranteed to be in the same tree if they are member of the same FOF group.
 Finally, if any two subhalos have the same particle ID as their most-bound particle, they are also guaranteed to be in the same tree.
 These three equivalence class relations induce a grouping of the subhalos into disjoint sets (the trees) that guarantee that our semi-analytic galaxy formation model can be executed on each tree without requiring any extra information from a subhalo outside of the tree.
 A consequence is that trees can be processed in parallel if desired, with no side-effects on each other.
 Note, however, that there is not necessarily a single FOF group at $z=0$ for every tree .
 For example, if a thin particle bridge happens to link two groups at some earlier time (so that they form a single FOF halo at this time), for example in a grazing collision, all their descendants will be in the same tree structure, even if this involves having two (or more) disjoint FOF halos at $z=0$.